 Choi Sheem, responsible for the mantra-rolling, expressed her excitement at taking up the challenge to lead her team.
 Since KSA always stocks up on their mantras, the problem of mantra shortage was almost non-existent.
 However, there were still worries that there would not be enough to fill the three large statues, since the team had never had to fill such large statues before.

 The privilege of painting the Buddhas’ features was for Lili Ng.
 It is not an easy task painting Buddhas’ features, and Lili was in charge of painting Tsongkhapa’s serene meditative expression, ready to inspire peace to whoever lays eyes on him.
-Staff like Louise Lee, Yvonne Yap and Andy Lee from KD were on hand to play their part as well.
+Staff like Louise Lee and Yvonne Yap from KD were on hand to play their part as well.

 May the statues and the hard work of volunteers and staff create the causes for larger statues to manifest, to bless Malaysians and the Malaysian government with peace, harmony and stability.
 We hope that with the completion of Kechara’s new gompa, the teachings of Lama Tsongkhapa will spread in ten directions, to benefit countless beings now and future.